SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 description list entirely.

-You can also choose the sort order of the description list using the `WriteUsageOptions.ArgumentDescriptionListOrder`' property.
+You can also choose the sort order of the description list using the `UsageWriter.ArgumentDescriptionListOrder`' property.
 This defaults to the same order as the usage syntax, but you can also choose to sort by ascending or descending long or short name.

 Since the static `CommandLineParser.Parse<T>()` method will show usage help on error, if you have